 In lieu of physically showing the property, brokers and buyers can utilize virtual tours and videos that are included with the listing.
-Brokers should also consider virtual showings to further practice social distancing.
+Brokers should also consider virtual showings.

 For any counties in Phase 2, no more than five (5) people, in addition to the broker, may be on site.